j5inc/csuvets/README.md

         HTML
         <a title='xxx onmouseover=alert(unescape(/this%20is%20bad/.source))             style=position:absolute;left:0;top:0;width:5000px;height:5000px  XXXXXXXX...(50k X's to ensure 64KB...XXXXX'></a>

-  - [ ] Affected source code:
+  - [X] Affected source code:
     I could not find affected source code, but there is amplifying information found at:
     [Link 1] (https://packetstormsecurity.com/files/131644/)

 3. WordPress User Enumeration
   - [ ] Summary:
-    - Vulnerability types: User Enumeration
+    - Vulnerability type: User Enumeration
     - Tested in version: 4.2
     - Fixed in version: It is unclear to me when this type of enumeration was patched.
 One way to fix this in all versions is to apply a plugin.
   - [ ] GIF Walkthrough: